 Filling

 - Remove the casing from the sausage and place small chunks in a fry pan.
 Cook the sausage.
-Squeeze any excess water out of the blanched swish chard and add it and the sundried tomatoes to the pan with the sausage.
-Cook the swiss chard sausage mixture for about 1 to 2 minutes.
-Remove from stovetop and drain any excess liquid otherwise your dough will become soggy.
+Sauté the broccoli separately in a little bit of oil.
+Drain any excess liquid from the fried sausage and broccoli otherwise your dough will become soggy.

-- Add salt and chopped garlic to the sausage swiss chard mixture and mix to combine.
+- Add olive oil, salt and chopped garlic to the sliced potatoes and mix gently to combine.

 - Place filling in centre of dough and drizzle 1 tbsp of olive oil on top.
-Sprinkle parmesan cheese on top.
-Fold over one side, then fold over the other.
-Roll up the ends and pinch to seal them closed so they don't open up while cooking.
+Fold over one side, and brush egg wash on the edge of the dough, then fold over the other side on top of the egg wash.
+Brush more egg wash on the ends, then roll up the ends and pinch to seal them closed so they don't open up while cooking.

-- Take a fork and prick the top to allow steam to escape during the baking process.
+- If your vota vota is filled a lot you can squeeze down gently on the top to flatten it out a little.
+Then take a fork and prick the top to allow steam to escape during the baking process.
 Brush the top of the vota vota with remaining olive oil.

-- Bake for about 45 minutes on the middle rack turning half way through.
-Check the vota vota at 35 minutes to make sure it need more baking time.
+- Bake for about 40 to 45 minutes on the middle rack turning half way through.
+Check the vota vota at 20 minutes to make sure it need more baking time.
 Bake until slightly golden.
 Remove from heat and let rest for about 10 minutes.
 Slice in about 2 inch pieces and serve immediately.

 Notes